5kind/chroot-service/README.md

 ### Usage
 - Install Termux, upgrade all packages,
 - Install `mount-utils`, `runit` in termux
+- Run `chroot-service create <container-name>` to create a new container skel,
 - Install rootfs to `/data/adb/chroot-service/<container-name>/rootfs`
-- Write `run` script to `/data/adb/chroot-service/<container-name>/run`, see [chroot-systemctl/tree/termux-arch-chroot](https://github.com/5kind/chroot-systemctl/tree/termux-arch-chroot) for example
-- Then follow instructions in [Wiki](https://github.com/5kind/chroot-service/wiki)
+- Then follow instructions in [Wiki](https://github.com/5kind/chroot-service/wiki).
+(Still work in progress)